27 Jul BTEC’s, NVQ’s & IQ ‘Cert Ed’s’, – WHAT EXACTLY DO THEY EQUATE TO IN SPECIALIST SECURITY SERVICES?

 - We do not provide ‘off the shelf’ courses for the sole purpose of obligatory licensing.

-“The Mobius Training Wing Courses are the most comprehensive, advanced, and demanding courses of their kind anywhere in the private security sector – anywhere in the world.”
+“The Mobius Training Wing Courses are the most comprehensive, advanced, and demanding courses of their kind found within the private sector.”